 For a vegan/vegetarian dish, simply omit chicken and/or feta cheese.
 Quinoa has a sufficient amount of protein in itself!

-You can also add roasted vegetables like red pepper for extra flavor and nutrients.
+Add roasted vegetables like red pepper for extra flavor and nutrients.

 We also love to add hot sauce or red pepper flakes for a slight kick of heat!